fvarnals/Multi-class-Classification-and-Neural-Networks/README.md

 Steps to train the Classifier for recognition of digit images:<br>
 1) [lrCostFunction.m](https://github.com/fvarnals/Multi-class-Classification-and-Neural-Networks/blob/master/lrCostFunction.m) -  Logistic regression cost function<br>
-<bullet>Compute the cost (error) of classifications, using theta as the parameter for regularized logistic regression.<br>
+<li>Compute the cost (error) of classifications, using theta as the parameter for regularized logistic regression.</li>
-Use the cost to compute the gradient of the cost w.r.t. to the parameters, ensuring that implementation is vectorized.</em><br>
+- Use the cost to compute the gradient of the cost w.r.t. to the parameters, ensuring that implementation is vectorized.</em><br>
 <code>function [J, grad] = lrCostFunction(theta, X, y, lambda)</code>

 2) <em><strong>oneVsAll.m</em></strong>- Train a one-vs-all multi-class classifier<br>